 With the current events that are happening, it’s a good idea to start looking into methods to liquidate assets without losing access to them, such as a sale-leaseback transaction.

-As the challenges in the real estate market post-pandemic meaning many small-scale businesses must operate cautiously.
+As the challenges in the real estate market are post-pandemic meaning many small-scale businesses must operate cautiously.

 On the other hand, businesses with enormous financial potential have increased their property-seeking operations.